-In my opinion, even though bonds are purchased primarily for portfolio stability now, most 50-year old’s cannot afford a depleting asset that makes up 40% or more of their portfolio as they near retirement.
+Even though bonds are purchased primarily for portfolio stability now, most 50-year old’s cannot afford a potentially depleting asset that makes up 40% or more of their portfolio as they near retirement.

 Offsetting this risk is the fact that bonds have historically brought stability to portfolios, as addressed more ahead.